Location: West Barnstable, MA Category: Faculty Positions Posted On: Fri Jul 16 2021 Job Description:

 Appreciation for and commitment to working in a global, multicultural academic setting.

-Experience with the integration of both high and moderate fidelity human patient simulations in the teaching-learning process.
+Skill with the integration of both high and moderate fidelity human patient simulations in the teaching-learning process.

 Applicants who do not meet the qualifications as noted above are encouraged to put in writing precisely how their background and experience has prepared them with the equivalent combination of education, training, and experience required for the responsibilities of this position.